crshanks/nr-showback/README.md

 ```

 ### 2. **Minimum Commitment Pricing** (New)
-Enterprise contract pricing with committed minimums and overage rates:
+Enterprise contract pricing with committed minimums and additional rates:
 #### 2. **Minimum Commitment Pricing** (New)
 Enterprise contract pricing with committed minimums and additional rates:
 ```hcl